vinpel/gaspSync/README.md

 ## Running tests

-After the installation of gaspSync,open 2 terminal :
+After the installation of gaspSync, open 2 terminal :

 Terminal 1 :
 ```